leapfrogonline/ansible-merge-vars/README.md

 ```

 Notice that double `3` in there.
 By default, this `merge_vars` plugin will
 not try to do any de-duping.
-If you want deduping, you have to declare the
+If you want de-duping, you have to declare the
 `dedup` argument:

 ```yaml